iso13/rewardsNetwork/README.md

 ```

 ### Reporting
-Each run will output results in the terminal as well as an html report under target/cucumber-html-reports/overview-features.html
+Each run will output results in the terminal as well generating an html report; **target/cucumber-html-reports/overview-features.html**